Skip to content

 The main symptoms of plantar fasciitis are sharp, stabbing pain or a dull ache in or near the heel.
 This pain typically worsens with the first morning steps, after a long resting period, or after exercise.

 Your heel may also feel tight or stiff, and the affected area may be tender to the touch with some mild swelling.
+Some people also report a burning sensation along the sole.

 How Is Plantar Fasciitis Diagnosed?